 Poetry and hip-hop are fine art, and it is up to the stewards of the culture – artists, entrepreneurs, and marketers to articulate and deliver them in ways that reinforce their value.
 Being a creative allowed me to understand that artists are fortunate vessels for stories, concepts, and ideas.
 My goal is to honor purpose and vision by supporting independent artists through intelligent, honest, and effective marketing.
 Tactics vary according to budget, ranging from grassroots efforts to developing strategies that utilize a mix of earned and paid media.

 Throughout my career, I gained a reputation amongst my peers for my ability to construct grassroots marketing, branding, and social media campaigns, and became a go-to consultant for numerous projects.
 Professionally, I worked at WiT Media as a marketing associate for two years, learning the ins and outs of arts/cultural/lifestyle marketing, advertising sales, and project management.
-Currently, I the Associate Director of Purpose Productions, where we provide support to artists, activists, and organizations.
+Currently, I the Visioning Partner (VP) for Institutional Culture for Purpose Productions, an organization dedicated to supporting artists and organizers in the manifestation of PURPOSE-full work that seeks to unify and develop our world community.

 In 2002, I joined the Blackout Arts Collective (BAC) as a volunteer, seeing an opportunity to use my art as a vehicle for social change.
 Eventually I would become the organization’s Assistant Program Coordinator, which gave me my first opportunity to work for a non-profit organization.
 As a BAC member, I curated artist showcases, co-facilitated workshops, and taught in after school writing and political education programs.
 In 2004, I participated in the 3rd annual Lyrics on Lockdown tour, where I performed and facilitated workshops around the issue of mass incarceration.
 After 7 years with the organization, I joined the board of directors, and served as co-chair until 2010.
 In 2009, my former independent book publishing company, Andre Maurice Press, published One Mic: A Lyrics on Lockdown Anthology, in collaboration with Blackout Arts Collective, Rikers Island Academy, New York University, Columbia University, and The New School.